emmanueljs1/nbe/NbE.lagda.md

 object language was the untyped lambda calculus, and our meta language was, well, just plain English.

-In essence, you know how to reduce a term by evaluating the parts that can be evaluated while leaving the parts that cannot untouched.
+In essence, you can reduce a term by evaluating the parts that _can_ be evaluated while leaving the parts that _can't_ untouched.
 That is the intuition behind normalization by evaluation.

 To actually formalize normalization by evaluation and prove its correctness in Agda, the algorithm may seem to become less intuitive, but it will still be based on this initial idea.

-### System T

-Before going into the algorithm itself, we will embed the language for which we will be defining the algorithm: System T. System T is a small language with natural numbers, higher-order functions, and primitive recursion.

 <!---
 ### Imports